AudioBlocks offers unlimited access to royalty-free music and sounds.

-In regards to YouTube use, I no longer have to worry about attribution within the YouTube description.
-I am also now 100% certain that I am within my legal rights to my music selection.
+In regards to YouTube usage, we no longer have to worry about attribution within the YouTube description.
+We are now 100% certain that we are within my legal rights to our music selection.
 This is in contrary to the use of Creative Commons content whom can become a tricky legal battle fast, should the author ever question the use of their content within your production.

 One of the largest reasons why the AudioBlocks service is such an alluring investment is the wide variety of content found in the library.

 Unfortunately, the AudioBlocks interface doesn't have any way to determine the exact amount of audio content within the entire library, but they do mention there is "over 100,000 tracks, loops and sound effects".
 Their website also states that new content is added daily, so this number is increasing over time.

 The content is well organized making the interface easy to navigate and find precisely what you are looking for.
 As of now, AudioBlocks has structured their library in the following ways: